Shashank545/Python_CodePlay/README.md

 # Python_CodePlay
-All python codes for practice and perfection.
+All python codes for practice and perfecting the programming skills.It includes all concepts of OOPs, Database management, REST API and web scrapping.